Wyoming-C64/westernhillsbulletin/README.md

-# wardbulletin
+# Western Hills Ward Bulletin
 Make the ward bulletin a web page maybe?
+It'll be useful... and cool...